 By-products

-By-products are valued at Net realisable value.
+By-products arc valued at Net realisable value.

-I. REVENUE RECOGNITION:
+I. REVENUE RECOGNITION: , ,

-ownership of the goods are transferred to the customer and Is stated net of trade discounts, sales returns.
+ownership of the goods are transferred to the customer and is stated net of trade discounts, sales returns.

 recovery of excise duty flows to the group on its own account, revenue includes excise duty.

 collected on value added to the commodity by the seller on behalf of the government.
-Accordingly, it is excluded from revenue, '
+Accordingly, it is excluded from revenue.___

-which the related service is rendered.
+the related service is rendered.

 The Company has an obligation towards Gratuity, a defined benefit retirement plan covering eligible employees.
 The plan provides for a lump